2019 European Games: Host selection

+Development and preparations

-Organising Committee
+Organising committee

 On 12 May 2017, the President of Belarus Alexander Lukashenko signed a decree on the Foundation of the Directorate of the II European Games 2019.
 The founders of the foundation are the National Olympic Committee, the Minsk City Executive Committee and the Ministry of Sports and Tourism.
 Georgy Katulin, General Secretary of the National Olympic Committee of the Republic of Belarus, was appointed the CEO of the foundation in August 2017.

 In November 2017, the management launched the official website of the games.

 In April 2019, Lukashenko announced that the Games were on budget and on time and that "everything should meet the highest standards".
-Sergei Rumas, Belarus's prime minister and the head of the Organising Committee also said that all the facilities would be finished by 15 May and that "95 per cent of the equipment has already been installed".
+Sergei Rumas, Belarus's prime minister and the head of the organising committee also said that all the facilities would be finished by 15 May and that "95 per cent of the equipment has already been installed".

 On 20 May 2019, Lukashenko signed Decree No.191, entitled "On security measures during the 2nd European Games in Belarus".
 It gave the Ministry of Defence the power to restrict access to certain areas and placed a ban on drones, unmanned aerial vehicles and model aeroplanes at competition venues.
 Drones and planes violating the decree will be seized until 2 July, when the Games end.